A stratified homotopy hypothesis: Constructible bundles

-in where the horizontal arrows are given by restriction along the standard inclusion $\{1<\dots<p<+\}\hookrightarrow\{0<\dots<p<+\}$, and the vertical arrows are induced from the standard inclusion $\{0<1\} \hookrightarrow \{0<\dots<p<+\}$ with terminal value on $+$.
+in which the horizontal arrows are given by restriction along the standard inclusion $\{1<\dots<p\}\hookrightarrow\{0<\dots<p\}$, and the vertical arrows are induced from the standard inclusion $\{0<1\} \hookrightarrow \{0<\dots<p\}$.
 Directly so, all of the functors in this square are isofibrations.
-Because constructible bundles admit base-change (Lemma~\ref{cbls-pullback}), this square of categories is in fact a pullback:
+Because constructible bundles admit base-change (Lemma~\ref{cbls-pullback}), the canonical functor to the pullback,